Outbreeding depression

 In biology, outbreeding depression happens when crosses between two genetically distant groups or populations result in a reduction of fitness.
-The concept is in contrast to inbreeding depression, although the two effects can occur simultaneously.
+The concept is in contrast to inbreeding depression, although the two effects can occur simultaneously on different traits.
 Outbreeding depression is a risk that sometimes limits the potential for genetic rescue or augmentations.
-It is considered postzygotic response because outbreeding depression is noted usually in the performance of the progeny.
+It is considered a postzygotic response, for it is noted usually in the performance of the progeny.

 Outbreeding depression manifests in two ways: